If you're betting on the First round Leader market for this event then check out our combined FRL/Form stats here.

-After last year's largely successful leap into the unknown with the hybrid 'Super 6' format, we're back in Australia for more of the same as strokeplay and match play golf converge once again.
-As per last year, for the first three days this week it will be (almost) like nothing has changed since we used to frequent Lake Karinnyup for the Perth International, however at the end of Saturday it starts to become interesting!
+After last week's groundbreaking mixed men's/women's event, we're back in Australia for more quirkiness as strokeplay and match play golf converge in Perth for the third year in succession.
+As per the last 2 years, for the first three days this week it will be (almost) like nothing has changed since we used to frequent Lake Karinnyup for the Perth International, however at the end of Saturday it starts to become interesting...

 The other nuance to pick out of the outright winner betting market this week is that although most bookies are offering 4 places each-way at 1/4 odds outright, it's worth noting that Boylesports are offering 4 places at 1/3 odds at the time of writing - if the odds are identical on your selected player then using Boylesports returns a huge 33% more for a place return.
 Current prices here: Boylesports